tsmit291/Angular_Unit3/03_protecting_your_apis.md

 **Exercise**

 Create a Express based CRUD API for a library with the following routes.
-Note that there is no front-end to this api, you will only be able to test it with POSTMAN or some other tool.
+Note that we have not yet built the Angularjs front-end for this api, you will only be able to test it with POSTMAN or some other tool.

 To create the JWTs, use the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.